 - The classic walk: Ben More and Stob Binnein

-- A traverse from Elleric to Ballachulish over two Munros
+- Complete a traverse from Elleric to Ballachulish over two Munros

 Great reasons to join us